Ticker: RKLB · Covering: Q4 2025 earnings, call February 26, 2026.

 4. Adam Spice said the quiet part out loud about government vs. commercial

-This is my favorite moment in the call.
+This is the best moment in the call.
 Analyst Ryan Koontz from Needham asked about the mix between government and commercial work in the backlog.
-Spice's answer is the most ideological statement a Rocket Lab CFO has ever made on a public call:
+Spice gave the most candid answer a Rocket Lab CFO has put on a public transcript:

 "If given a choice of chasing government hockey stick or commercial, I would take government... they always pay their bills."

-Every space investor in 2022–2024 learned the hard way that commercial space demand is lumpy, thesis-driven, and vulnerable to funding cycles.
+Every space investor between 2022 and 2024 learned the hard way that commercial space demand is lumpy and vulnerable to funding cycles.
 Planet.
 Spire.
 Maxar.
 Virgin Galactic.
 Astra.
-Commercial customers delay, cancel, and renegotiate constantly.
+Commercial customers delay, cancel, and renegotiate.

 Governments — especially the U.S. DoD, Space Force, SDA, NASA — sign multi-year contracts, advance-fund programs, and pay their invoices.
-Rocket Lab's backlog growth in 2025 was almost entirely government.
-SDA Tranche 2 + Tranche 3 alone is over $1.3 billion in contracted work.
-Add MDA SHIELD, the classified national security customer, and Mars Telecommunications Network (which Beck says Rocket Lab is "the strongest contender" for), and you have a revenue base that doesn't care about the macro.
+Rocket Lab's backlog growth in 2025 was almost entirely government-driven.
+SDA Tranche 2 plus Tranche 3 alone is over $1.3 billion in contracted work.
+Add MDA SHIELD, the classified national security customer, and Mars Telecommunications Network (which Beck says Rocket Lab is "the strongest contender" for), and the revenue base doesn't depend on the economic cycle.

 "We are well-positioned on Golden Dome.
 Classified, limited disclosure."

 Golden Dome is the Trump administration's homeland missile defense shield initiative.
-Rocket Lab has a seat at that table and cannot talk about it.
+Rocket Lab has a seat at that table and cannot say more.
 Price it in accordingly.

 The bull case in three sentences